Enjoy These 22 High-Calorie Foods For Weight Gain

 Have an avocado smoothie or sliced avocado on whole wheat bread for breakfast.
 You can also make guacamole and have it with your meals.

 Mangoes are not only delicious and sweet but also high in calories and packed with dietary fiber, fruit sugar, vitamins, and minerals.
-They have anticancer, anti-inflammatory, and antioxidant properties and can be added to smoothies, breakfast bowls, and protein shakes to gain weight (23).
+100 g of raw, peeled mango contains 78 calories of energy and 17.4 g of carbs (28).
+In addition to their weight-gain benefits, mangoes also have anticancer, anti-inflammatory, and antioxidant properties and can be added to smoothies, breakfast bowls, and protein shakes to gain weight (29).

-Scientists have found that sesame seeds are loaded with antioxidants and healthy fats that have antihypertensivei A property that helps lower blood pressure levels to the standard range, preventing stroke and other diseases. properties.
-The lignans in sesame seeds also have anti-inflammatory and immunity-strengthening abilities (24).
+Apart from the weight-gain benefits, scientists have also found that sesame seeds are loaded with antioxidants and healthy fats that have antihypertensivei A property that helps lower blood pressure levels to the standard range, preventing stroke and other diseases. properties.
+The lignans in sesame seeds also have anti-inflammatory and immunity-strengthening abilities (31).

 Add 2-3 tablespoons of tahini to your salad/mashed potatoes/barbeque and have a delicious meal that will also help you gain weight healthily.